 Velvetwire also wants to bring electronics manufacturing back to the United States, so all parts of the company’s supply chain are within 70 miles of its headquarters in Santa Cruz, Calif.
 This helps limit waste associated with transportation.
 Plus, all packaging materials at Velvetwire are 100 percent recyclable.

 The company’s founders, Jennifer Lee and Eric Bodnar, are entrepreneurs who have worked in the wireless and mobile device industries for more than 20 years.
 In 2008, they took a sailing trip that brought the issue of smart energy use to their attention.
 They noticed that at sea, energy had to be conserved, but on land, energy conservation was a choice.
-The two founders wanted to make that choice easier for consumers by providing convenient, efficient technology, according to the company’s website.
+The two founders wanted to make that choice easier for consumers by providing convenient, efficient technology.